 Price includes shipping to anywhere in the world

-Since arriving in Berlin almost 50 years ago, AYDIN AKIN has been obsessed with improving the lives of the city's migrants.
+Since arriving in Berlin from Turkey almost 50 years ago, AYDIN AKIN's been obsessed with improving the lives of the city's migrants.

-When young newcomers arrive in Berlin today, high on the city’s hopeful energy, it’s never long before somebody one-ups them with the classic line: “Berlin was so much better five years ago.”
+When young newcomers arrive in Berlin today, high on the city’s hopeful energy, it’s not long before somebody one-ups them with the classic line: “Berlin was so much better five years ago.”

-AYDIN has been here for nearly half a century now.
+AYDIN AKIN has been here for nearly half a century now.
 But he reckons that for Berlin’s newcomers, the best is yet to come.
-And he’s fighting every day to try to get us there.
+And he’s demonstrating every day to try to get us there.